 Against Locke, Rousseau insists that primitive human beings were totally frugivorous in their feeding and not at all carnivorous.
 Mothers and children who feed on grass and plants can easily feed themselves without any need for meat from male hunters.
 Furthermore, Rousseau argues that fact that human females have only two teats indicates that they rarely have more than one child at a time that needs care, and thus mothers and children have no need for help from the men.

 Over the past 100 years, studies of human hunting-gathering societies and comparative studies of other primate and mammalian societies have provided evidence that Rousseau was mostly wrong, and Locke was mostly right.
-This evidence shows that as compared with other mammals and primates, human beings show at least five distinctive traits.
+This evidence shows that as compared with other mammals and primates, human beings show at least five distinctive traits (Balshine 2012).
 The first four pertain to human life history.
 Human beings have an unusually long lifespan.
 They have also have an unusually long period of juvenile dependence on adults.
 They show an unusual pattern of support for reproduction from older post-reproductive adults.
 And they show male support of reproduction through the provisioning of females and their offspring.
 The fifth distinctively human trait is unusually large brains that bring increased capacities for social learning, teaching, and thinking about cognitively challenging problems.
 Human hunter-gatherers, who live in what the early modern philosophers called the state of nature, show all of these traits.

-One persuasive evolutionary theory that fits all of this this evidence for these distinctively human traits is the embodied capital theory developed by Hillard Kaplan and his colleagues (Kaplan et al. 2000).
+One persuasive evolutionary theory that fits all of this evidence for these distinctively human traits is the embodied capital theory developed by Hillard Kaplan and his colleagues (Kaplan et al. 2000).
 The main idea is that the human species show an evolutionary adaptation for a feeding niche based on high-quality, nutrient-dense, and difficult-to-acquire foods, which is a skill-intensive niche that requires extended learning through big brains.